-5.3.2 Salvage ships and ships equipped with means of combating fire at the other objects are recommended to be supplied with additional life-saving appliances (fast rescue boats, appliances for rapid recovery of survivors on board from the water, appliances for transfer of survivors on board from the survival craft, etc.) which quantity and composition are defined by shipowner and approved by the Register.

-5.3.3 Ships with a descriptive notation Oil recovery ship in the class notation shall be provided with life-saving appliances as required for oil tankers.
-Equipment of life-saving appliances on board the ships recovering oil or oil products from the water surface from time to time is subject to special consideration by the Register in each case.
+- 5.3.2 Salvage ships and ships equipped with means of combating fire at the other objects are recommended to be supplied with additional life-saving appliances (fast rescue boats, appliances for rapid recovery of survivors on board from the water, appliances for transfer of survivors on board from the survival craft, etc.) which quantity and composition are defined by shipowner.
+For this additional equipment, in case it consists of the life-saving appliances specified in Section 6, the Register documents shall be issued. - 5.3.3 Ships with a descriptive notation Oil recovery ship in the class notation are recommended to be provided with life-saving appliances as required for oil tankers.